Municipal Innovation Collection

 1. Service delivery and innovation

 South African municipalities are severely constrained in providing equitable and sustainable services.
 The notion of service delivery innovation has emerged as governments across the world seek new ways to effect change.
 Innovation in government is about overcoming old structures and modes of thinking and embracing new technologies and ideas for more efficient service provision.
-This list provides resources that centre around the concepts of service delivery and innovation that highlight the complementary link between the two concepts, particularly the contribution that innovation make to improving or enhancing service delivery.
+This list provides resources that centre around the concepts of service delivery and innovation that highlight the complementary link between the two concepts, particularly the contribution that innovation makes to improving or enhancing service delivery.

 - Fostering digital innovations to accelerate service delivery in South African Local Government

-This article links service delivery backlogs in South African local governments to a lack of public sector innovation, emphasising the potential of Fourth Industrial Revolution (4IR) technologies like Internet of Things (IoT) (IoT) and Big Data to improve services by exploring the case of City of Tshwane.
+This article links service delivery backlogs in South African local governments to a lack of public sector innovation, emphasising the potential of Fourth Industrial Revolution (4IR) technologies like Internet of Things (IoT) (IoT) and Big Data to improve services by exploring the case of the City of Tshwane.
 Key barriers in the City of Tshwane include digital hesitancy, weak leadership, and a digital divide, hindering the adoption of these innovations.
 The study highlights that institutional readiness, revenue growth, and supportive policies are essential for successful digital transformation in municipal services.

 - Open governance for improved service delivery innovation in South Africa